Fushimi Inari-Taisha in Kyoto

 Romon Gate - The gate, an Important Cultural Property, was donated in 1589 by daimyo Toyotomi Hideyoshi (1536 - 1598), a famous politician and general of the Sengoku period (1467 – 1615).

 Honden - The main shrine building has the status of an Important Cultural Property.
-Honden was completely destroyed during the Onin War in 1468.
-The current structure is dating back to 1499.
-In total there are Five deities enshrined.
+Honden was destroyed during the Onin War in 1468.
+The current structure dates back to 1499.
+In total, there are Five deities enshrined.
 The architectural style is called Uchikoshi Nagashi-zukuri.

 Senbon Torii ("thousands of torii gates") - A 4km hiking trail starts with two parallel rows of over 5000 vermillion (ake) red torii gates.
 It is now the most famous feature of the shrine and walking through it gives many people a strong spiritual experience.

 Okuno-in - The prayer building is located at the end of Senbon Torii.
 It is also known under the name Okusha Hohaisho.
 Okuno-in was built in 1499.
-The current structure is dating back to 1794.
+The current structure dates back to 1794.

 Yotsutsuji intersection - Take a break on your hiking tour and enjoy the great view over Kyoto.